Rocket Henkei DX Plezu-Oh

 This massive mecha that is pretty much just the Plezuon riding Gabutyra has also strangely won a place in my heart.
 It is neat seeing how all of the parts fit into this combination, which earlier had worked in different ways to form the Plezuon and the Plezu-Oh.

-My newfound-love for this combination aside, the proportions for toy representation of the Bakuretsu Kyoryujin are a bit odd and the gaps to the right and left of Gabutyra’s body make the actually body look more anorexic than it is in the show.
+My newfound-love for this combination aside, the proportions for toy representation of the Bakuretsu Kyoryujin are a bit odd and the gaps to the right and left of Gabutyra’s body make the actual body look more anorexic than it is in the show.

 Although this is far from a perfect representation of the Bakuretsu Kyoryujin, it is a fun toy to transform into the Bakuretsu Kyoryujin.